-Jamaica Kincaid’s 1978 short story Girl provides a glimpse of the relationship between a girl and her mother.
+Jamaica Kincaid’s short story Girl (1978) provides a glimpse of the relationship between a girl and her mother.
 The girl represents Kincaid in her youth.
-The story shows that, in this relationship, the mother tries to prescribe behavior she deems appropriate for females.
+The story shows that, in this relationship, the mother tries to prescribe the behaviors that she deems appropriate for females.
+She expects and imposes these behaviors on the girl (Kincaid).
 In addition, it is apparent that the girl is constrained within these prescribed behaviors.
 Such constrictive condition is a result of the mother’s dominant behavior toward the girl.
 Considering Kincaid’s background as well as the cultural keywords used, the short story emphasizes how certain cultural characteristics are passed on through the generations.
 In this regard, the story focuses on the significance of familial relationships in shaping individual behavior.

 Jamaica Kincaid’s (1978) Girl depicts a conversation between a mother and her daughter.
 The main points in the short story include: